fdessbesell/cursor-image-lite/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://buymeacoffee.com/fdessbesell

-Cursor Image Lite allows you to customize your site cursor using PNG images.
-Lightweight, simple, and easy to use.
+Easily replace the default mouse cursor with your own custom PNG images.
+A lightweight and simple custom cursor plugin for WordPress.

 == Description ==

-Cursor Image Lite is a lightweight plugin that lets you replace the default mouse cursor on your WordPress site with custom PNG images.
+Cursor Image Lite is a lightweight and beginner-friendly plugin that allows you to replace the default mouse cursor on your WordPress site with a custom PNG cursor image.
+It works with any theme and requires no coding knowledge.

-It supports:
-– A primary PNG cursor image
-– A secondary image for hover states (optional)
-– Automatic fallback to the browser cursor if no image is selected – Simple and minimal configuration

-This plugin is ideal for websites that want a more personalized feeling, such as portfolios, creative projects, games, or custom-themed layouts.
+This plugin is ideal for websites that want a unique visual experience, such as portfolios, creative blogs, design studios, landing pages, gaming sites, and personal projects.

+**You can customize:**
+- A primary PNG cursor image
+- An optional hover-state PNG image (shown on links, buttons, etc.)
+- Custom cursor sizes using pixel-based controls for each image

+Cursor Image Lite provides a simple way to personalize the look and feel of your website by using custom mouse pointers.

 === Features ===

-– Set your own custom cursor image (PNG)
+- Set a custom mouse cursor image (PNG)
-– Optional hover-state image
+- Optional hover-state cursor image
-– Works on all major browsers
+- Compatible with all major browsers
+- Works with any WordPress theme
+- Lightweight — minimal performance impact
-– No coding knowledge required
+- No coding required
-– Minimal performance impact
+- Automatic fallback to the native cursor
+- Clean and simple settings page

 == Installation ==

-1. Upload the plugin files to `/wp-content/plugins/cursor-image-lite` or install directly through the WordPress Plugins screen.
+1. Upload the plugin files to `/wp-content/plugins/cursor-image-lite` or install directly through the WordPress Plugins page.
 2. Activate the plugin through the “Plugins” menu in WordPress.
-3. Go to **Settings <span aria-hidden="true" class="wp-exclude-emoji">→</span> Cursor Image Lite**.
+3. Go to **Settings → Cursor Image Lite**.
-4. Upload your PNG images (cursor and optional hover image).
+4. Upload your PNG cursor image and optional hover image.
 5. Save your settings.
 6. Your custom cursor will be applied immediately.

 == Frequently Asked Questions ==

 = What image formats are supported? =
-Only PNG images are supported.
-Transparent PNGs are recommended.
+The plugin currently supports only PNG images.
+Transparent PNGs are recommended for best results.

 = Does the plugin work on mobile devices? =
-Most mobile browsers do not support custom cursor styles.
-Mobile fallback will be the default system cursor.
+Most mobile browsers do not display custom cursors.
+In these cases, the system’s default cursor or touch behavior will be used.

 = What happens if I remove all images? =
-The default browser cursor will automatically be used.
+The browser will automatically revert to the default cursor.
-This issue was corrected in version 1.0.1.
+This issue was improved in version 1.0.1.

+= Does it work with page builders? =
+Yes.
+The plugin works with all major page builders because it applies cursor styles globally.

 == Screenshots ==

-1. Settings screen showing cursor upload fields.
+1. Settings screen with upload fields for the primary and hover PNG cursor images.
+2. Settings screen after selecting both cursor images, showing how the custom PNG files appear when configured.
-2. Example of custom cursor in action.
+3. Front-end preview demonstrating the custom cursor in action on a live website.

 == Changelog ==